AliceLR/megazeux/arch/msvc/README.txt

 The pre-built project files can be found in this directory as "MegaZeux.sln".
 The solution may not always work, as it is not tested often.
-At the time of writing, Visual Studio 2008 was the minimum working version required to open it.
+At the time of writing, Visual Studio 2010 beta 1 was the minimum working version required to open it.
 You must also build MZX's dependencies into a "Deps" folder alongside the solution, or use these prebuilt Deps:

 http://mzx.devzero.co.uk/junk/MegaZeux-VC9-x86-x64-deps.zip